 - That it be based on clinical need, not ability to pay

-Most expats in the UK are able to access free emergency medical treatment at NHS hospitals.
+Most expats in the UK can access free emergency medical treatment at NHS hospitals.
 However, some expatriates will be responsible for payments of in-patient medical treatment and dental, depending on where they are from.
-Countries such as Australia, EU and New Zealand, etc, citizens are exempt from the NHS healthcare payments.

 Expats Using the NHS while living in the UK

-Expats living in UK must register for an NHS Number in order to make medical appointment.
-Due to the long waiting lines, in most cases the appointment will be in about a week or much more.
+Expats living in the UK must register for an NHS Number to make a medical appointment.
+Due to the long queues, in most cases, the appointment will be in about a week or much more.
 Expats looking to use the NHS should be prepared for long waits.

 Private Healthcare in UK

-Private healthcare in UK provides best medical specialists in London.
-Medical cost of private clinics in UK can be expensive but free from long waiting lists.
-Also, they do guarantee quality treatment and don’t cover chronic conditions, pre-existing medical conditions or cover you outside the UK.
-Expats living and working in UK will want to obtain international health insurance plan if living the the UK.
-International health insurance offer global coverage when expats travel back to their home country or overseas.
+Private healthcare in UK can provide you the best medical specialists, without the long waiting times.
+However, they can be expensive, and don’t cover chronic conditions, pre-existing medical conditions or cover you outside the UK.
+Expats living and working in UK will want to obtain an international health insurance plan if living the UK.
+International health insurance offers global coverage when expats travel back to their home country or overseas.
 Most plans will cover international medical emergency evacuation and repatriation, preventive healthcare expenses, hospitalization and medicines.